 You may also enroll in Medicare Part D in Mississippi during the annual Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, which runs from October 15 to December 7.
 And you can switch from one stand-alone Medicare Part D Prescription Drug Plan to another during the same period.

-Another time you can join a stand-alone Medicare Part D Drug Plan is during the Medicare Advantage Disenrollment Period, which runs from January 1 to February 14 each year.
-If you disenroll from Medicare Advantage during this period and return to Original Medicare, Part A and Part B, you can add a stand-alone Medicare Part D Prescription Drug Plan through February 14 as well.
+Another time you can join a stand-alone Medicare Part D Drug Plan is during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 each year.
+If you disenroll from Medicare Advantage during this period and return to Original Medicare, Part A and Part B, you can add a stand-alone Medicare Part D Prescription Drug Plan through March 31 as well.

 Always remember that if you go without creditable prescription drug coverage for 63 days or more after your Initial Enrollment Period ends, you may have to pay a late-enrollment penalty for Medicare Part D in Mississippi, just like you would in the rest of the United States.
 The penalty is calculated using 1% of the national base beneficiary premium and the number of full months you were eligible for Medicare Part D but didn’t join.
 This amount is then added to your Medicare Part D monthly premium.
 The national base beneficiary premium may increase each year, which means your late-enrollment penalty may also increase annually.

 It’s important for you to understand that even if you join a stand-alone Medicare Part D Prescription Drug Plan, you have to remain enrolled in Medicare Part A, and pay any Part A premiums (if you’re not entitled to premium-free Medicare Part A coverage), to retain your health coverage.